Tight Bounds for Randomized Load Balancing on Arbitrary Network Topologies: Introduction

-\paragraph{Organization.} The remainder of this paper is organized as follows. \secref{matching} introduces the matching-based model and presents some basic results.
-In \secref{randomwalk} we introduce our new technique that relates the movement of the tokens to independent random walks.
-Based on this technique, we derive results on the discrepancy that hold for arbitrary graphs (see \secref{randomwalkresults}).
+\paragraph{Organization} The remainder of this paper is organized as follows. \secref{matching} introduces the matching-based model and provides some basic notations and definitions.
+In \secref{divergence}, we derive a tight bound on the local $2$-divergence that is further applied to bound the maximum deviation between the continuous and discrete cases.
+In \secref{randomwalk}, we introduce a novel technique that relates the movement of tokens to independent random walks.
+Based on this method, we derive bounds on the discrepancy that hold for arbitrary graphs (see \secref{randomwalkresults}).
 The proof of our main result (\thmref{main}) is given in \secref{main}.
-Finally, \secref{diffusion} contains our results for the diffusion model.
+Finally, in \secref{diffusion}, we apply similar techniques as in \secref{divergence} to bound the local $2$-divergence for the diffusion model.